Mitt Romney's Political Views

 Mitt Romney Biography

-The unsuccessful Republican nominee for President in 2012 (along with Vice Presidential nominee Paul Ryan), Mitt Romney ends a long career in the public eye with a close election.
-The son of former Michigan governor and American Motors Company CEO George Romney, Mitt's ascension to the nomination marked the culmination of a long career that began with his work as a consultant and founder of private equity firm Bain Capital in the early 1980s, continued with his time as head of the Salt Lake City Olympics (1999-2002) and Massachusetts governor (2003-2007), and persevered through his unsuccessful run for the Republican Presidential nomination in 2008.
-Recently, Romney has been back in the news for his criticism of GOP Presidential candidate Donald Trump, and some have even suggested that Romney could end up being the eventual nominee if no candidate reaches a majority of delegates after the primaries and caucuses are over.
+Mitt is the son of former Michigan governor and American Motors Company CEO George Romney.
+His ascension to the nomination in 2012 marked the culmination of a long career that began with his work as a consultant and founder of private equity firm Bain Capital in the early 1980s, continued with his time as head of the Salt Lake City Olympic Committee (1999-2002) and Massachusetts governor (2003-2007), and persevered through his unsuccessful run for the Republican Presidential nomination in 2008.
+Recently, Romney has been back in the news for his criticism of President Donald Trump, though the two of seemingly made up as the Donald endorsed Romney's candidate in 2018.

 Romney on the Issues